 "For them to be treating him like a common criminal in that state is pretty sickening, and to have a person outside of his door — like a private security person — as if he was going to go anywhere is really sickening," Mossett said.

-"It's been 500 years; colonization has come, and native people have survived through an era of termination when there was a ‘Indian problem' in this country.
+"It's been 500 years; colonization has come, and native people have survived through an era of termination when there was an ‘Indian problem' in this country.
 They're trying to still get rid of us; it's just in a different context," she stressed.

 The violence at Standing Rock is "a prime example of what the foundation of this country was built upon, which is the taking and raping of the Earth and pillaging of other peoples' lands," according to Mossett.

-Prior to the Standing Rock movement, there was the Wounded Knee occupation in 1973 in South Dakota by some 200 Oglala Lakota and supporters, who criticized the US government for failing to fulfill treaties with Native Americans.
+Prior to the Standing Rock movement, there was the Wounded Knee occupation in 1973 in South Dakota by some 200 Oglala Lakota and supporters, who criticized the US government for failing to fulfil treaties with Native Americans.

 Throughout that 71-day siege, shots were exchanged between the members of the American Indian Movement (AIM) and law enforcement.
 Deaths were reported on both sides.
-Leonard Peltier, a member of AIM, was later convicted of first degree murder and sentenced in 1977 to two consecutive life sentences for the deaths of two FBI agents.
+Leonard Peltier, a member of AIM, was later convicted of first-degree murder and sentenced in 1977 to two consecutive life sentences for the deaths of two FBI agents.